bhainesva/bazel_typescript_closure_sample/README.md

 This repository holds a sample frontend application using bazel, typescript, and closure compiler including:

 * Using a vendored dependency / extern, specifically react
-* Minified build with closure compiler, unminified build with ts_devserver
+* Minified build with closure compiler, unminified build with concatjs_devserver

 It does not include an example of using NPM dependencies directly in your bundle.
 In general, compiling external dependencies with Closure Compiler's advanced optimizations may not work.